Joseph T. Robinson: Legacy

+It is accepted that none of Robinson's predecessors would yield the same level of influence as he did while serving as party leader in the Senate, with his strong knowledge of Senate procedures and legislative issues permitting him to have such significant influence.

 Robinson is the namesake of Camp Joseph T. Robinson, Arkansas's primary National Guard base; Robinson Center in downtown Little Rock; and elementary, middle and high schools on the northwestern edge of Little Rock.

 Robinson's face appears on the reverse of a United States half dollar produced for the 1936 Arkansas Centennial; he was one of only four men to appear on a U.S. coin while living.
 This was a commemorative issue not intended for regular circulation.
 A total of 25,265 coins were minted.

 Robinson is mentioned in True Grit, a novel by Arkansas writer Charles Portis.
 In an aside that illustrates the complexities of Southern political allegiances during the relevant period, Portis's narrator Mattie Ross says: "[Grover Cleveland] brought a good deal of misery to the land in the Panic of ’93 but I am not ashamed to own that my family supported him and has stayed with the Democrats right on through, up to and including Governor Alfred Smith, and not only because of Joe Robinson."